hb1998/CodeGaze/README.md

 # CoderGaze: Code Screening Platform

-CoderGaze is an open-source code screening platform that empowers companies to efficiently evaluate the coding skills of candidates.
-With CoderGaze, you can create and manage coding custom challenges, assess candidates' coding skills easily.
+CoderGaze is an open-source code screening platform.
+With CoderGaze, you can create and manage custom coding challenges, assess candidates coding skills easily.

 ## Features